georgistoeff/Bulgaria-in-eurozone/intro.md

 Introduction
-“Science is a way of thinking much more than it is a body of knowledge.”
-— Carl Sagan, The Demon-Haunted World (1995)

 In early 2025, as Bulgaria approached a pivotal moment in its path toward euro adoption, I made a personal decision to contribute to the public conversation — not through formal reports or policy papers, but by directly addressing people’s questions, concerns, and fears.